 Regretsysays H&M e-mailed LaConsay declaring "We can assure you that this design has not been influenced by your work and that no copyright has been infringed."

 Has.
 Not.
 Been.
 Influenced.
 Except, you know, like maybe a little?
 Shortly after, the retailer posted this since-deleted message on its Facebook page: "We have merely been inspired ... to create something similar."

 OK.
 So they were inspired by it.
 But not influenced.
 And supposedly that's the difference between paying somebody for their work, and not.
 LaConsay says she'd been saving up to help a good friend pay for "expensive surgery for her dog and I can't help her" and that's why she'd been hesitant to make a legal fight out of all this.

-Back on their Facebook page, H&M says they are now " To which someone responded: "It is noble of you to contact the original artist, and even if is a little late, you deserve credit for doing the right thing."
+Back on their Facebook page, H&M says they are now "in contact with Tori LaConsay and will continue the dialogue with her directly."
+To which someone responded: "It is noble of you to contact the original artist, and even if is a little late, you deserve credit for doing the right thing."